Is a Leaking Air Conditioner Dangerous?

 Air Filter Is Dirty

-We recommend changing flat filters once a month and pleated filters every three months.
+We recommend changing flat filters monthly and pleated filters every three months.

-Replacing your air filter is critical for:
+Replacing your air filter is crucial for:

 • Indoor air quality